-those of you wondering what a signature hand is, think of playing "
+those of you wondering what a signature hand is, think of playing "the Hammer" game for

 five full days (albeit with a different personal junk hand), except